GeorgeNady/trivia_api/backend/README.md

 ```

 ## Authors
-- Emmanuel Oluyale worked on the API and test suite to integrate with the frontend
+- George Nady worked on the API and test suite to integrate with the frontend

 - Udacity provided the starter files for the project including the frontend